xxdcc/ctDNA_data_analysis_pipeline/README.md

 ----------------------
 ## 11. Variant calling

-Since we expect little tumour content in the plasma DNA variant detection algorithms like *Mutect2*, which rely on statistical models, are not "sensitive" enough.
+Since we expect little tumour content in the plasma DNA variant detection algorithms like [*GATK Mutect2*](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.beta.4/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php), which rely on statistical models, are not "sensitive" enough.
 For that reason, we adopted a *pileup* approach based on reporting any variants, compared to reference genome, across all samples followed by relevant filtering (see paper by Murtaza M *et al.*, 2013, [Non-invasive analysis of acquired resistance to cancer therapy by sequencing of plasma DNA](https://www.ncbi.nlm.nih.gov/pubmed/23563269)).

 **Tool**: *SAMtools*<br>
 **Algorithm**: *mpileup*